goramartin/master-thesis/docs/solution-ideas/solution-ideas.md

 # Solution ideas

+- why do we do it?
+  - wikidata has a complex search but it is not possible to use programatically due to cors
+  - also it has the wdsearchentities but it is too primitive
+  - searching directly in the wikidata is not a good idea since we do not update the data in real time, so class information might be changed, also working with classes can be harsh in the wikidata landscape
+  - so we produce our own search

 ## 1. Probabilistic Model BM25-Fielded (Sparse retrieval)

+- classical search methods based on document retrieval, convert the node and property into a document and search for it
+- probabilistic bm25f based on tf-idf
+- used as a default amongst papers and general use in enterprise/research enviroments

 - Store classes in Elastic Search and retrieve using BM25F implemnted by default in Elastic Search
   - the stored information is similar from GALAGO search system, and mentioned multiple times in papers